nandsh11/CausalNets/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# causnet
+# CausalNets

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of causnet is to …
+The goal of CausalNets is to …

 ## Installation